GaleJames-creator/gale-james/tutorials/getting-started-with-payment-api.md

 ### Verify webhook signatures

-Verify the webhook signature on each incoming request to confirm it is from PaymentFlow.
+Verify the webhook signature on each incoming request to confirm it is from payment.
 This protects your application from unauthorized events.

 **Node.js Example:**